- 1What Are Metabolic Myopathies?

 What Are the Features of Lipid Storage Disorders?

 1) Carnitine Palmitoyltransferase (CPT) Deficiency: The CPT, I, and II enzymes are required for fatty acid metabolism.
-In childhood, the lipid disorder is severe and mild in adults.
-The characteristic features include muscle weakness or stiffness and pain.
+The lipid disorder is severe in childhood and mild in adults.
+Characteristic features include muscle weakness or stiffness and pain.
 The symptoms occur in episodes and last for several weeks.

 The following factors trigger the attacks -

-2) Myoadenylate Deaminase Deficiency (MADD): It is another form of lipid storage disorder, and it causes muscle pain, weakness, stiffness, cramps, and exercise intolerance.
+2) Myoadenylate Deaminase Deficiency (MADD): This is another form of lipid storage disorder that causes muscle pain, weakness, stiffness, cramps, and exercise intolerance.
 Laboratory investigations show increased levels of serum creatine kinase and lactate.

 What Are the Types of Mitochondrial Disorders?

-Mostly all mitochondrial disorders possess symptoms like exercise intolerance due to fatigue from mild exercise.
-But, the classic features of glycogenosis, like muscle stiffness and cramps, are not present.
+Mostly, all mitochondrial disorders possess symptoms like exercise intolerance due to fatigue from mild exercise.
+But, the classic features of glycogenosis, like muscle stiffness and cramps, are absent.
 Certain mitochondrial syndromes are listed below -

 How Are Metabolic Myopathies Diagnosed?

-• Laboratory Examination - On blood investigation, decreased red blood cells and low creatine kinase is observed.
+Laboratory Examination - On blood investigation, decreased red blood cells and low creatine kinase are observed.

-• Muscle Biopsy - A sample of muscle tissue is surgically removed for investigation.
-Mitochondrial disease like KSS shows ragged blue fibers on staining.
+Muscle Biopsy - A sample of muscle tissue is surgically removed for investigation.
+Mitochondrial diseases like KSS show ragged blue fibers on staining.

-• Genetic Testing - It is done to determine the mutation of genes responsible for causing specific enzyme deficiency.
+Genetic Testing - This is done to determine the mutation of genes responsible for causing specific enzyme deficiency.

 How to Treat Metabolic Myopathies?